ft-interactive/g-legend/README.md

 let legendType = 'rect' //rect, line or circ, geometry of legend marker
 ```

-Add this line of code to your index.html file, this will define your legend and add it to your chart plot
+Add this code to your index.html file, this will define your legend and add it to your chart plot.
+The default for what the legend draws are your seriesNames.

 ```
 const myLegend = gLegend.legend();

+myLegend
+  .seriesNames(seriesNames)
+  .geometry(legendType)
+  .rem(myChart.rem())
+  .alignment(legendAlign)
+  .colourPalette((frameName));

 currentFrame.plot()
   .append("g")